godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 scene icon appears to the right of the nodes in the scene tree.
 Click on the one next to ``Bar`` to open the corresponding scene.
 Resize the ``Bar`` node so that its bounding box fits its content.
-The way we named and place the Control nodes, we're ready to inherit this template and create the life bar.
+The way we named and placed the Control nodes, we're ready to inherit this template and create the life bar.
 It's the same for the ``Counter``.

 .. figure:: ./img/ui_gui_step_tutorial_bar_template_scene.png